munagekar/easyxlsx/README.md

 # Note

 Most features of xlsxwriter & openpyxl will not be supported by this wrapper.
-If you want flexiblity stick with the original libraries which is quite great a feat by itself.
+If you want flexiblity stick with the original libraries which is quite great themselves.
+Anything that becomes complicated is straight away reimplemented.
+Example table writer is rewritten and doesn't match with that of xlsxwriter.

+# Limitations

+- Xlsxwriter doesn't support does support appending to existing files , neither is is supported by this wrapper
+- Openpyxl is currently used only reading.
+- Don't read and write at the same time.
+It simply won't work.
+Different modules at the backend.
+- Future Work would try to eliminate these limitations.

 # Design Principles
 - Limit exposure to xlsxwriter & openpyxl